 On 3rd November 2015, the Foundation released OpenFOAM v3.0.0, the first major version of OpenFOAM to originate from the public development line,

 After many years, OpenFOAM still is and always will be free to use, share and develop.
-We hope it is useful for your work in CFD and you enjoy the freedom that it gives you by being open source, e.g. in its unlimited customisation and free deployment on massively parallel computers.
+We hope it is useful for your work in CFD and you enjoy the freedoms of open source software.
+That includes its unlimited customisation and free deployment on massively parallel computers.
 Currently, development of the next version of OpenFOAM and maintenance of the current one are principally undertaken by the team at CFD Direct — as shown by commits to the development repository — with contributions from a growing community of open source CFD enthusiasts.
 Please join the community in supporting the OpenFOAM project.